wpscanteam/blog/_posts/2019-07-19-the-end-of-csrf-in-wordpress.md

 - Strict - Your cookie is never sent cross-domain

-- Lax - Your cookie is not sent a cross-domain for the riskiest, such as HTML POST forms
+- Lax - Your cookie is not sent cross-domain for the riskiest scenarios, such as HTML POST forms

 A cookie with a SameSite flag set looks like the following: